francesco-paolo-donofrio/js-Kata4/readmi.md

 2️⃣ Shortest Word
 A function to find the shortest word in a string, utilizing loops and string manipulation.

+"Simple, given a string of words, return the length of the shortest word(s).

+String will never be empty and you do not need to account for different data types."

 3️⃣ Stop gninnipS My sdroW!
 A fun exercise that reverses words in a sentence over a specific length, using array methods and string manipulation.